 However, this 3Mbps of broadband speed will need to be shared between all your other Wi-Fi-connected devices, including smartphones, streaming sticks, TVs, and smart hubs.
 In this case, 3Mbps will not be enough to enjoy your shiny new PS5.

 Therefore, for the best gaming experience, you’ll need at least 50-100Mbps to properly use the PS5.
-This should be enough bandwidth to play everything from new downloads to multiplayer online games like Call of Duty: Black Ops Cold War.

 Video game files are enormous, and will continue to get larger as graphics and features get more and more complex.
 Video games with high-res graphics or those that play in 4K will place the biggest demands on your home broadband, and an ADSL connection with 3Mbps will not be able to cope.